-In the previous unit, we looked at strategies for trading the rising and falling wedge chart patterns.
-In this unit, we will look at continuations patterns, specifically the formations of flags and pennants.
+In this unit, we will look at continuations patterns, specifically the formations of DAX flags and DAX pennants.
 These patterns are generally seen after a big move in one direction.
 They represent brief consolidations or pauses in the market before a resumption of the trend.
 They can be very profitable to trade but are not very common.
+In the previous unit, we looked at strategies for trading the rising and falling wedge chart patterns.

 When either of the Flag & Pennant patterns occurs in an uptrend and a break of the top resistance line can be seen, then It is often looked at as a resumption of the uptrend.
 Conversely, when a flag or pennant occurs in a downtrend and a break of the bottom support line can be seen, it’s often a resumption of the downtrend.

 On this chart we see an uptrend, there are three examples of flags here.
 Price action moves higher, has a brief period of consolidation and a flag occurs.
 We can encompass the flag portion of the pattern with two parallel lines.
 The flag pole is represented by the up move in the market.
 In this chart, you can see three flagpoles and also three flags.
 These examples are referred to as Bull Flags.
 When price broke these Bull Flags, you can see it continued to make a decent run.